nim-lang/Nim/doc/manual.md

    (but rarely useful) and ends the iteration.
 3. Inline iterators cannot be recursive.
 4. Neither inline nor closure iterators have the special `result` variable.
-5. Closure iterators are not supported by the JS backend.

 Iterators that are neither marked `{.closure.}` nor `{.inline.}` explicitly default to being inline, but this may change in future versions of the